Living with a chronic illness - dealing with feelings

 Learn More about Your Illness

-- Ask your doctor or nurse for websites you can trust.
+- Ask your provider for websites you can trust.
 Not all the information you find online is from reliable sources.

 American Psychological Association.
 Coping with a diagnosis of chronic illness.
 Updated August 2013. www.apa.org/helpcenter/chronic-illness.aspx .
 Accessed November 3, 2016.

 Larsen PD.
 Psychosocial adjustment.
 In: Larsen PD, ed.
 Lubkin's Chronic Illness: Impact and Intervention .
 9th ed.
 Burlington, MA: Jones and Bartlett Learning; 2016:chap 3.

 Wagner EH.
 Comprehensive chronic disease management.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine .
 25th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 13.